Bernardo-MG/docs-maven-skin/src/site/markdown/custom_style_scripts.md

 ## Custom Scripts

-In a similar way, the page scripts are stored into /js/scripts.min.js, which should not be overriden.
+Similarly the page scripts are stored into /js/scripts.min.js, and this file should not be touched.

-Again, to add additional scripts first create a file in the site resources folder, for example /src/site/resources/js/custom.js.
-Then add the following to the site.xml file:
+To add additional scripts first create a file in the site resources folder, like /src/site/resources/js/custom.js, then add the following to the site.xml file:

 ```xml
 <custom>